brightway-lca/brightway2/docs/installation.rst

 Windows
 =======

-1. Download the `Brightway2 Windows installation package <brightwaylca.org/data/bw2-python-windows.7z>`__.
+1. Download the `Brightway2 Windows installation package <brightwaylca.org/data/bw2-python-windows.7z>`__, and extract to the ``C:\`` drive, using something like `7-zip <http://www.7-zip.org/>`__.
+This will create the directory ``C:\bw2-python\``.
-2. Next, use something like `7-zip <http://www.7-zip.org/>`__ to decompress this file to the ``C:`` drive, creating the directory ``C:\bw2-python``.
-3. In a command shell, run the following program: ``C:\bw2-python\bw2-env.bat``.

-.. warning:: You will need to run this small program every time you open a new command shell window.

-4. In the same command shell, you can enter the ipython interpreter with ``ipython``, or run notebooks with ``jupyter notebook``.
-Note that you can't launch the notebook server from the ``C:\``, you must be in a directory.
+2. Launch (double-click) the application ``C:\bw2-python\bw2-notebook.bat`` to start a notebook server, or ``C:\bw2-python\bw2-ipython.bat`` to get an IPython shell.

+You can safely move this batch applications to your desktop or other folders.

 Launching and using a command shell
 -----------------------------------

-Launch a command shell using the application launcher.
-This varies depending on the version of Windows you are running, but is usually next to the main Windows home button.
+You can also manually launch Python in a command shell using the application launcher.
+The launch procedure varies depending on the version of Windows you are running, but is usually next to the main Windows home button.
 Typing ``cmd`` should be enough to find the program you are looking for:

 .. image:: images/cmd-shell-1.png
     :align: center

 .. note:: You can usually use the right mouse button to paste into command shell or PowerShell windows.

-It should be as simple as copying and pasting the commands from #3 and #4:
+You can copy and paste, or simply type commands, into the command shell.
+You will need to run the batch file ``C:\bw2-python\bw2-env.bat`` in each new command shell, to activate the brightway2 environment.

 .. image:: images/cmd-shell-2.png
     :align: center

+In the command shell, you can enter the ipython interpreter with ``ipython``, or run notebooks with ``jupyter notebook``.
+Note that you can't launch the notebook server from the ``C:\``, you must be in a directory.

 Using PowerShell
 ----------------